Articles, Tales, Essays

 By Paul, mainly, with additions here and there by Kathryn.
 This originally appeared as an article in the Beltane/Summer Solstice, 1993 issue (Vol. 1, No. 3) of Tides, A Journal of Wicca and NeoPagan Spirituality.
 This article has also appeared in the Dutch publication, The Wiccan Rede.

-This is more in response to the general Pagan Gatherings experience than CR, but applicable to any open ritual.
+This is more in response to the general Pagan Gatherings experience than CR or GP, but applicable to any open ritual or dubious ceremony.

 Fear, or Fearg?

 By Kathryn.
-This essay is exclusive to the Moonstone website.
-Dealing with domestic violence, from a CR woman's perspective.
+This essay is exclusive to this website.
+Dealing with domestic violence, from a Gaelic Polytheist woman's perspective.

 The Death and Re-Birth of Bow-Wow